 Industries, households and government all make capital purchases.
 In IMPLAN, Capital simply refers to durable assets and devices that can be thought of as an investment for the purchaser.
 Per the BEA, a capital asset is something that lasts more than one year.
 For Industries, this includes purchases that are used but not consumed in production like Intermediate Inputs.
 For households, this includes all purchases that are used but not consumed in household daily life (consumables include things like food, electricity, water and clothes).
 Capital purchases are things that will be used on an ongoing basis and depreciate and degrade over time until it needs to be repaired or replaced (through an expenditure of capital).

 Capital Expenditures are not assumed and analyzed for you when using IMPLAN’s most common Event Types.
 For example, when analyzing an Industry Event, IMPLAN estimates the impact of Intermediate Inputs and Labor Income spending by the Industry.
-IMPLAN also estimates how much the Industry will spend on Taxes on Production and Imports, Less Subsidies (TOPI) and Other Property Income (OPI).
+IMPLAN also estimates how much the Industry will spend on Taxes on Production and Imports, Net of Subsidies (TOPI) and Other Property Income (OPI).
 However, IMPLAN will not estimate the impact of the TOPI and OPI being spent.
 This is because this would require assumptions to be made about where, when, and how these dollars would be reinvested.
 For this reason, IMPLAN leaves it up to each analyst to separately analyze how the government may use tax revenue via TOPI or how the Industry and their stakeholders will invest OPI.
 Perhaps you know the government will be using the property taxes gained within TOPI towards building a new highway, or perhaps you know the Industry will be using some of their Direct OPI to buy a new piece of equipment.
 These are capital expenditures that can be analyzed independently from the businesses' operations as these are one-time purchases.